OneCX Architecture Overview

 -

-List of selected applications from the pool of available applications with
+Application registrations as selected from the pool of available applications

 -